troglobit/ssdp-responder/README.md

 Example
 -------

-The following example runs `ssdpd` only on interface `eth1`.
-Every five seconds the list of addresses for that interface are updated, if any new address is added a new set of `NOTIFY *` messages are sent, otherwise they are sent every 30 seconds.
+The following example assumes the system `eth0` interface is connected to an ISP and `eth1` to the LAN.
+Every 300 sec the list of addresses for `eth1` are updated, if a new address is added a `NOTIFY *` message is sent, otherwise `NOTIFY *` messages are sent every 30 seconds.

 ```
-ssdpd -i 30 -r 5 eth1
+ssdpd -i 30 -r 300 eth1
 ```